topcoderinc/marathon-docker-template/README.md

  	   TODO fill after structure fixed
 ```

 test.sh <data-folder> <output_path> should run your inference code using new, unlabeled data and should generate an output CSV file, as specified by the problem statement.
-The allowed time limit for the test.sh script is 24 hours.
-The testing data folder contain similar data in the same structure as is available for you during the coding phase.
-The final testing data will be similar in size and in content to the provisional testing data.
 You may assume that the data folder path will be under /data.

 Inference should be possible to do without running training first, i.e. using only your prebuilt model files.